SciML/DiffEqDocs.jl/docs/src/tutorials/ode_example.md

 DifferentialEquations.jl can handle many different dependent variable types (generally, anything with a linear index should work!).
-So instead of solving a vector equation, let's let u be a matrix!
-To do this, we simply need to have u₀ be a matrix, and define f such that it takes in a matrix and outputs a matrix.
+So instead of solving a vector equation, let's let `u` be a matrix!
+To do this, we simply need to have `u0` be a matrix, and define `f` such that it takes in a matrix and outputs a matrix.
 We can define a matrix of linear ODEs as follows:

 ```julia